 - Kilimanjaro Safaris a ride through animal exhibit taking the theme of an African Safari Vacation.
 Informative commentary accompanies your ride.
 No 2 rides are ever the same & the unexpected can happen.
 Usually, animals are more active in the morning.

 - Festival of the Lion King a great sing along with the cast of the Lion King.

 - The Gorilla Falls Exploration Trail formerly known as The Pangani Forest Exploration Trails.
-This walkthrough exhibit include hippos, meerkats and of course gorillas.
+This walkthrough exhibit includes hippos, meerkats and of course gorillas.